laurentkempe/blog/source/_drafts/dotnet-7-sdk-built-in-container-support-and-ubuntu-chiseled.md

 # Conclusion

-Now that .NET 7 RTM shipped we can leverage those new capabilities.
-It let us create small and secure containers for our .NET applications super easily.
+Now that .NET 7 RTM shipped, we can leverage those new capabilities.
+It lets us create small and secure containers for our .NET applications easily.

 We went from a first docker image of **216MB** to a final docker image of **48.3MB**.
-That's a **77.8% reduction in size**.
-I hope you enjoyed this post and learned something new that you will try out.
+That's more than a **77% reduction in size**.

+I hope you enjoyed this post and learned something new that you want to try out.
 If you have any questions or comments, please leave them below.
 Thanks for reading!

 # Code